PPindel/esports-teammates/README.md

 - postgres as the database because the data is relational
 - heroku servers

-## Data Models
+# Data Models
-Users can create and read their own Team Ad, select the title, game, role, skill level, write a description and upload custom image to the ad.
+Users can create and read their own Team Ad, select the title, game, role, and skill level, write a description, and upload a custom image to the ad.

+## Team Ad
+Team ads are what is the main focus of this website.
+Gamers can put up an ad to have others join their crew.
+Other users can leave comments as a means of communication to figure out other details to play together or if the Team is a good fit for them.
+### CRUD
+- **Create:** Registered / Authenticated Users can add their Team via a custom view and form
+- **Read:** All users can read team ads on the Home page or by clicking the image/title to get a detail view of a team ad, they do not need to be logged in
+- **Update:** Only users who are logged in and own a Team ad can update the Team ad via a custom view and form.
+- **Delete:** Only users who are logged in and own a Team ad can delete the Team ad.

+## Comments
+Comments are means of communication for prospective players to join a team
+### CRUD
+- **Create:** Registered/ Authenticated Users can Add a comment to a Team  ad via a custom view and form
+- **Read:** All users can read comments on the Detail page for a given team ad, they do not need to be logged in
+- **Update:** Only users who are logged in and own a Comment can update the Comment via a custom view and form.
+- **Delete:** Only authenticated users (owners) and superusers can delete comments (admin view for superusers)

+## Profile
+When users register, a profile is created.
+## CRUD
+- **Create:** Automatically happens upon registration
+- **Read:** All users can read their profile by clicking on their name in the navigation
+- **Update:** Only accessible via Django Admin super users
+- **Delete:** Only accessible via Django Admin super users

 ![image](https://github.com/PPindel/esports-teammates/assets/114284732/cd7e1773-fa8b-44ef-9e01-fa62dbdfcc31)